 I know the most popular New Year’s resolution is to lose weight and get fit.
 It is also the one that most people give up the quickest.
 But this past winter I hit my heaviest weight of my life.
 And I was farthest from my fitness goal.
 Though I was still working out and eating “healthy-ish” I got to the point where I was uncomfortable in my skin.
-And the brutal winter temperatures made going outside torturous most days.
+To get into the best shape possible and be healthy, you may want consider some Fitness Trainers, in order to motivate you in time for the summer.
+The brutal winter temperatures made going outside torturous most days.
 For me to say that is alarming because I absolutely love snow and all snow based activities.

 However, for four months, I found myself basically secluded in the apartment.
 And when I am cold, I eat carbs.
 I love carbs as much as I love snow.
 It is a problem.
 So my clothes felt tighter and I felt weaker.
 And my self-esteem started to plummet.
 Not because it is tied solely to my appearance but because I did not feel like myself.

 Fitness Goals: Definitely Not That